Tokyo Itineraries 3 Ways: Best of the Off-Beat

 Manga Art Hotel

 Since we’re going all-out with the anime theme, why not combine it with a capsule hotel?
 I’m sure you’ve heard of these – rather than a room, you basically get just a bed and a small, private space.
 And at the Manga Art Hotel, you also get access to a library of manga, the Japanese version of comic books.
-Accommodations are pretty bare bones and no staff on-site, but it’s all part of the unique capsule experience.
+Accommodations are pretty bare bones, and no staff on-site, but it’s all part of the unique capsule experience.

 PHOTO CREDITS: MANGA ART HOTEL VIA HOTELS.COM